alhussainy/weather-API/README.md

 ## Usage
-_Any modern website browser can be used to view this project with node.js server._
+_Any modern website browser can be used to view this project._

 ## structure
 `app.js` contains client-server code to fetch data from API then post data to server and get updated data to update UI in `index.html`.